Jay Rockefeller: Early life and education

-John Davison Rockefeller IV was born at New York Hospital in Manhattan to John D. Rockefeller III (1906–1978) and Blanchette Ferry Hooker (1909–1992), 26 days after the death of his patrilineal great-grandfather, John D. Rockefeller (1839–1937).
+John Davison Rockefeller IV was born at New York Hospital in Manhattan to John Davison Rockefeller III (1906–1978) and Blanchette Ferry Hooker (1909–1992), 26 days after the death of his patrilineal great-grandfather, John D. Rockefeller (1839–1937).
 He is a grandson of John D. Rockefeller Jr. Jay graduated from Phillips Exeter Academy in 1955.
-After his junior year at Harvard College, he spent three years studying Japanese at the International Christian University in Tokyo.
+After his junior year at Harvard University, he spent three years studying Japanese at the International Christian University in Tokyo.
 He graduated from Harvard in 1961 with a Bachelor of Arts degree in Far Eastern languages and history.
 He attended Yale University and did graduate work in Oriental studies and studied the Chinese language.

 After college, Rockefeller worked for the Peace Corps in Washington, D.C., under President John F. Kennedy, where he developed a friendship with Attorney General Robert F. Kennedy and worked as an assistant to Peace Corps Director Sargent Shriver.
 He served as the operations director for the Corps' largest overseas program, in the Philippines.
 He worked for a brief time in the Bureau of East Asian and Pacific Affairs.
 He continued his public service in 1964–1965 in the Volunteers in Service to America (VISTA), under President Lyndon B. Johnson, during which time he moved to Emmons, West Virginia.

 Career

 State politics

-Rockefeller was elected to the West Virginia House of Delegates in 1966, and to the office of West Virginia Secretary of State in 1968.
-He won the Democratic nomination for governor in 1972, but was defeated in the general election by the Republican incumbent Governor Arch A. Moore Jr., Rockefeller then served as president of West Virginia Wesleyan College from 1973 to 1975.
+Rockefeller was elected to the West Virginia House of Delegates in 1966.
+In the summer of 1968, after New York Senator Robert F. Kennedy's assassination, Rockefeller's uncle, then-Governor of New York Nelson Rockefeller, offered him the open seat.
+He refused.
+He was elected to the office of West Virginia Secretary of State in 1968.
+He won the Democratic nomination for governor in 1972 but was defeated in the general election by the Republican incumbent, Arch A. Moore Jr. Rockefeller then served as president of West Virginia Wesleyan College from 1973 to 1975.

 Rockefeller was elected governor of West Virginia in 1976 and re-elected in 1980.
 He served as governor when manufacturing plants and coal mines were closing as the national recession of the early 1980s hit West Virginia particularly hard.
 Between 1982 and 1984, West Virginia's unemployment rate hovered between 15 and 20 percent.

 U.S. Senate

 Elections

 In 1984, he was elected to the United States Senate, narrowly defeating businessman John Raese as Ronald Reagan easily carried the state in the presidential election.
 As in his 1980 gubernatorial campaign against Arch Moore, Rockefeller spent over $12 million to win a Senate seat.
-Rockefeller was re-elected in 1990, 1996, 2002 and 2008 by substantial margins.
+He was re-elected in 1990, 1996, 2002 and 2008 by substantial margins.
 He was chair of the Committee on Veterans' Affairs (1993–1995; January 3 to 20, 2001; and June 6, 2001 – January 3, 2003).
 Rockefeller was the chair of the Committee on Commerce, Science, and Transportation (2009–2015).